How To Grow

 Another way to get the benefits of peppermint is to use the essential oil.

-- Use a drop of Peppermint with Lemon in water for a healthy, refreshing mouth rinse.
+- Use a drop of Peppermint essential oil in water for a healthy, refreshing mouth rinse.

 - Take one to two drops in a Veggie Capsule to alleviate occasional stomach upset.

 - Add two to three drops to your favorite smoothie recipe for a refreshing twist.

 - Place one drop in the palm of your hand and inhale for a mid-day pick-me-up.